July 31, 2007 - The Trip West

 After getting a good report from Carol's followup visit with the Doc, our route took us

-over Granite Pass in the Bighorn National Forest.
+Pass in the Bighorn National Forest.
 This turned out to be

 one of the most exciting (scary!) drives yet - about 60 miles.
 The camera just does not capture